CZ-NIC/yangson/docs/datamodel.rst

    The constructor argument *yltxt* is a string with JSON-encoded YANG library data [RFC7895]_, and *mod_path* is a list of filesystem directories in which *Yangson* searches for YANG modules.

-   :class:`DataModel` is a *singleton* class which means that only one instance can be created.
-This limitation corresponds to the fact that it is not possible to work with multiple data models at the same time.

    The class constructor may raise the following exceptions: